DHTMLX/docs-scheduler/docs/guides/integration_with_react.md

         }
     }, []);

-    return <div ref={container} style={{ width: "100%", height: "100%" }}></div>;
+    return <div ref={container} className="widget"></div>;
 }
 ~~~

 The `parse(data)` method provides data reloading on each applied change.

-Now the Event Calendar component is ready.
+Now the Event Calendar component is ready to use.
 When the element will be added to the page, it will initialize the Event Calendar with data.
 You can provide necessary configuration settings as well.
 Visit our [Event Calendar API docs](/api/overview/properties_overview/) to check the full list of available properties.

 #### Handling events